b-x-wu/vn-terminal/README.md

 ## Configuration

 Visual Novel Terminal allows user to customize and configure their terminal experience.
 In the directory housing your executable data, create a `config.json` file if it doesn't already exist.
-Modify the value of the following feels to fit your needs.
+Modify the value of the following fields to fit your needs.

 | Field 	| Type 	| Description 	| Default 	|
 |---	|---	|---	|---	|